THE STROUD MANSION is CLOSED

 No lecture in August

-The Monroe County Historical Association’s popular Third Thursday Lecture Series is “on the road” again this year!
+The Monroe County Historical Association’s popular Third Thursday Lecture Series were “on the road’ in 2024.

-Since the Stroud Mansion is closed for construction, the Historical Association will hold the 2024 lecture series at a different location around the county each month.
+Since the Stroud Mansion was closed for construction, the Historical Association held 2024 lecture series at a different location around the county each month.

 All lectures are video recorded for those unable to attend, and are posted here and on our YouTube channel following the event.
-See links to previous year lectures below.
+Videos of the 2024 lectures are available here, with links to our past years lectures below.

 Questions or suggestions about our lectures?